Firebugs (video game)

-Firebugs is a futuristic racing video game developed by Attention to Detail and published by Sony Computer Entertainment exclusively for PlayStation.
+Firebugs is a 2002 racing video game developed by Attention to Detail and published by Sony Computer Entertainment for the PlayStation.
+As it was released late into the console's lifespan and the PlayStation 2 had been out for 2 years, it was only released in Europe.

 Gameplay

 The player takes control of one of five vehicles in a futuristic race where speeds can reach over 400 miles per hour.
 Weapons and defences are used to help the player win races.
 The game modes include 1 player mode where the player can race on 25 tracks in 5 distinct worlds (Archipelago, Droid Gardens, Sky Dunes, Sky Port and Cloud City).
 There is 2 player mode which consists of the same basics as in one player mode.